-Integrins.
-In the model that suggested the sperm ADAM disintegrin domain acts in gamete adhesion and fusion, it was proposed that an integrin on the egg would be a complimentary receptor for gamete binding, if not fusion.
-Integrins are a family of adhesion proteins found on the surface of cells as α and β heterodimers.
-They can be divided into several groups based on the particular β subunit present.
-Various integrins on somatic cells have been shown to bind ADAMs and several integrins have been identified on the surface of mouse eggs.
+Integrin (integrin), also known as integrin, belongs to the integrin family.
+It is a type of heteroadhesive cell adhesion molecule that exists on the surface of vertebrate cells and depends on Ca2+ or Mg2+.
+As well as the mutual recognition and adhesion between cells and extracellular matrix, it has the role of linking the external effects of cells with the internal structure of cells.
+In a model suggesting that the sperm ADAM integrin domain plays a role in gamete adhesion and fusion, it is proposed that if not fused, the integrin on the egg will be a complementary receptor for gamete binding.
+Integrins are a family of adhesion proteins that exist on the cell surface as alpha and beta heterodimers.
+They can be divided into groups based on the specific beta subunits that are present.
+Various integrins on somatic cells have been shown to bind to ADAM, and multiple integrins have been identified on mouse egg surfaces.

 Figure 3.
 Structure of the extracellular segment of integrin alpha Vbeta3.